RUN-Collaborations/font-select-rcl/README.md

 * Double-click on the preference name line to toggle the value between false and true.
 [A bold line indicates a setting that is set to true.](https://support.mozilla.org/en-US/kb/about-config-editor-firefox)

 [2]
-* Closely followed logic in [Detect Whether a Font is Installed](https://www.kirupa.com/html5/detect_whether_font_is_installed.htm), then after implement found [fontexist.js](https://gist.github.com/alloyking/4154494).
+* Closely followed logic in [Detect Whether a Font is Installed](https://www.kirupa.com/html5/detect_whether_font_is_installed.htm), then after implementation found [fontexist.js](https://gist.github.com/alloyking/4154494).
 Uncertain of the original source.

 [3]
 * [JavaScript/CSS Font Detector by Lalit Patel](https://gist.github.com/szepeviktor/d28dfcfc889fe61763f3)